Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Introduction

 Finally, combining these results, we attach a representative of each nilpotent orbit to a facet of the building in our standard apartment, and prove that this gives an explicit realization of the DeBacker correspondence, in Section~\ref{S:minimal}.

 Let us now summarize the results of this paper in more detail.

 For symplectic, orthogonal or special orthogonal groups the algebraic nilpotent orbits can be parametrized by partitions.
 Let $\partt$ be a partition of $n$ in which even parts occur with even multiplicity and let $\mathcal{O}_\partt$ denote the corresponding nilpotent adjoint orbit of the algebraic group $\algO$.
-Let $\ao$ be the number of parts in $\partt$ of multiplicity $1$, $\bo$ the number of odd parts with multiplicity $2$, and $\co$ the number of odd parts occuring in $\partt$ with multiplicity at least $3$.
+For $i\in \mathbb{N}$ let $\ai$ be the number of \emph{odd} parts of $\lambda$ whose multiplicity is exactly $i$.
+Set $\co := \sum_{i\geq 3} \ai$.

+Let $(q,V)$ be a quadratic space; then $\algOq$ is a fixed $\ratk$-form of $\algO$ with respect to which we take the $\ratk$-points of this orbit.
 Assume the characteristic of $\ratk$ is either zero or sufficiently large (see Section~\ref{S:nilpotent}) and that $p\neq 2$.
 Then it is known that the rational orbits occurring $\mathcal{O}_{\partt}(\ratk)$ are parametrized by certain tuples $\qtup$ of quadratic forms (Theorem~\ref{T:mainthm}).
 Our first result is to compute their number.

 \begin{maintheorem}[Theorem~\ref{T:count}] Let $(q,V)$ be a nondegenerate $n$-dimensional quadratic space of anisotropic dimension $\ani \leq n$.
 Then the number of $\ratk$-rational orbits under $\Orth(q)$ in $\mathcal{O}_{\partt}(\ratk)$ is